spiceai/spiceai/README.md

 Spice.ai includes:

 - A lightweight, portable ML runtime accessible by simple HTTP APIs, allowing developers to use their preferred languages and frameworks
-- A dashboard to visualize data and learning
 - A developer-friendly CLI
 - Simple, git-committable, configuration and code